 We offer a robust arts program including visual arts, chorus, core music, drama, musical theater, and dance.
 Each year we have three performances: a winter concert, a collaborative spring musical, and graduation along with a talent show and multicultural festival.

-Our core music program boasts an innovative technology-driven curriculum that incorporates elements of studio composition and production, guitar ensemble, history and theory.
+Our core music program boasts an innovative technology-driven curriculum that incorporates elements of studio composition, production, history and theory.
 Students learn the basic elements of the musical world and are encouraged to engage with it on their own terms.
 The goals of this program are to offer students the opportunity to use the powerful tools at their disposal to continue engaging with music in a meaningful way on their own for as long as they may choose.

 Drama & Musical Theater